 Users create a tinder profile by logging in through Facebook.
 Profile pictures, work and college, interests and other basic information is imported from Facebook.
 These profiles play a very important role in the business model of tinder.

-Tinder is a local based social search application which suggest different users to a person based on his/her location and interests.
+Tinder is a local based social search application which suggests different users to a person based on his/her location and interests.

 Users get matched if both of them have liked each other.
-Match is a prerequisite to start a chat.
+A match is a prerequisite to start a chat.

 Introduced on October 1, 2015, with the new Super Like feature users, instead of indicating anonymously that they are interested in someone by swiping right, can Super Like them which notifies them that they are interested in them.
 Users are three times as likely to find a match by using super like feature.